mapattacker/cheatsheets/ubuntu.md

 ## Windows Subsystem for Linux (WSL)

- 1. In Microsoft Store > search Ubuntu (must be >20.4 for WSL2) > Install
- 2. In Windows > Search "Turn Windows features on and off"
+ 1. In Windows > Search "Turn Windows features on and off"
       * Check "Windows Subsystem for Linux"
       * Check "Hyper-V" and its subdir
+ 2. WSL commands
+      * open powershell as admin
+      * `wsl.exe update`: update wsl to v2
+ 3. In Microsoft Store > search Ubuntu (must be >20.4 for WSL2) > Install
  4. Restart Windows
       * Open Ubuntu Terminal
       * Set your username / password
+ 5. WSL commands
+      * `wsl.exe --list --verbose`: check ubuntu is in wsl2
+      * `wsl.exe --status`: double check ubuntu is in wsl2
+      * `wsl --set-default-version 2`: if not, set default
  5. Change VSCode Terminal to Linux
       * Install VSCode > Go to Extensions Tab > Search "Remote - WSL" > Install
       * There should be a new tab added called Remote Explorer